Recent Winners Of The Nobel Literature Prize - UrduPoint

 Recent Winners Of The Nobel Literature Prize

-Stockholm, (APP - UrduPoint / Pakistan Point News - 5th Oct, 2023) Here is a list of the 15 most recent winners of the Nobel prize in Literature, ahead of the announcement of this year's laureate on Thursday:
+Stockholm, (APP - UrduPoint / Pakistan Point News - 5th Oct, 2023) Here is a list of the 15 most recent winners of the Nobel prize in Literature, after this year's award on Thursday went to Norwegian playwright Jon Fosse:

 2022: Annie Ernaux (France)